Installing NP-View Server

 - NP-View Virtual appliance (~2GB OVF) that works on all major hypervisor with support for the .vmdk disk format (e.g., VMWare ESXi).

 - NP-View Linux installer (~600MB) that works on all major Linux distributions on which Docker can be installed

 The NP-View OVF uses the CentOS 7.9 (core) Linux distribution.
 Root access is provided (see the text file provided with the .OVF) so the operating system can be periodically updated.
 This option should be used for new installations.
 The NP-View Linux installer is used to update NP-View on an existing system or for a new install on a Linux server.

 Note: Network Perception does not recommend running NP-View in a double virtualized environment (Linux VM encapsulated within a Windows VM) as the operation of connectors, notifications and external interfaces can be unpredictable.
-Additionally, running the OVF on AWS or Azure also falls into the double virtualization category and does not work.
-The user will be required to build a Linux server and install the Linux installer.

 Option 1: Using the NP-View Linux Installer

 Once downloaded from the portal, follow the steps below to complete the install: